cybergitt/container-depot/README.md

-# Kickstart Compose
+# Container Depot

-> A curated list of Docker Compose samples.
+> A curated list of quick docker container bootstrap.

 These samples provide a start to running a specific platform for software development purposes with Docker Compose.